riiswa/Scala-CheatSheet/README.md

 # Scala CheatSheet

-A Cheat-Sheet for Scala made by an amateur.
+A "Cheat-Sheet for Scalar".
 Under development.
 Click on watch to keep you informed of updates.
 Designed for people who are already familiar with the Scala programming language, for small reminders.

+I am not a Scala professional, so please report my errors in the issues, in order to have better quality content.
+To read, consider each section as a separate cheat sheet, not the whole project as a cheat sheet.
+Thank you and have fun!

 ## Getting Started